 The decliners in North Asia were led by Autohome ( ATHM ), an online site for automobile consumers, which tumbled 10.4%, followed by Aurora Mobile (JG), a data collecting and analytics platform, and wearable device maker Huami (HMI), which dropped 7.6% each.
 Supply chain service provider BEST (BSTI) was down 7.2%.

-In South Asia, the gainers were led by direct-to-home video provider Videocon d2h (VDTH), and Indonesian telecommunications company Telekomunikasi Indonesia (TLK), which rose 3.5% and 1.4% respectively.
-They were followed by IT services firms Infosys (INFY), up 1.1%, and SIFY Technologies (SIFY), higher 1%.
+In South Asia, the gainers were led by biotech firm ASLAN (ASLN), and ICICI Bank (IBN), which rose 1.4% and 1.3% respectively.
+They were followed by automaker Tata Motors (TTM), and IT company Infosys (INFY), which were up 1.1% and 0.6%.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.

 Copyright (C) 2016 MTNewswires.com.
 All rights reserved.
 Unauthorized reproduction is strictly prohibited.